 The Chamber is a steward on behalf of business to affect positive change influencing public policy and economic sustainability, helping to shape the community you do business in to be its best.
 This committee meets monthly and holds ongoing educational forums for members and non-members to attend to learn about key issues that affect business.
 Meets once a month in the Longmont Area Chamber of Commerce conference room.
 Contact Scott Cook for more details.

 Assisting new and veteran members maximize their Chamber investment through an insightful presentation crafted to share the variety of ways to help each member business’ grow.
 Breakfast provided.
 Orientations are held once a month in the Longmont Area Chamber of Commerce conference room.
-Contact Shelley McLeod for more details.
+Contact Karen Stallard for more details.

 Volunteer arm of the Chamber, they are your fellow Chamber Members who are the conduit that keeps Chamber events and programs in motion.
 This team meets monthly in addition to assisting at numerous activities and functions year-round.
 40+ chamber member volunteers.
 Ambassadors meet once a month in the Longmont Area Chamber of Commerce conference room and attend numerous chamber events throughout the year.
 Contact Scott Cook for more details.